 - Results in finding architecture bugs earlier

-Development team will be able to implement application security as part of the design process by using threat modelling to identify threats, vulnerabilities and mitigation at design time.
+The development team will be able to implement application security as part of the design and development process by using threat modelling to identify threats, risks, and mitigation during the designing phase.
 There are various threat modelling methodologies available.
 We will be discussing 8 methodologies:

 STRIDE is a methodology developed by Microsoft for threat modelling.
 It provides a mnemonic for security threats in six categories:

-- Spoofing: An adversary posing as another user, component, or other system that has an identity in the system being modelled.
+- Spoofing: An adversary posing as another user, component, or another system that has an identity in the system being modelled.

 - Tampering: The modification of data within the system to achieve a malicious goal.